magento/devdocs/guides/v2.0/cloud/configure/cloud-vcl-custom-snippets.md

 ## Configure the bash script {#bash-script}
 We provide an easier solution then entering cURL commands to create VCL snippets.
 Currently, to create and upload custom VCL snippets, you need to use Fastly APIs with cURL commands for [regular](https://docs.fastly.com/guides/vcl-snippets/using-regular-vcl-snippets){:target="_blank"} and [dynamic](https://docs.fastly.com/guides/vcl-snippets/using-dynamic-vcl-snippets){:target="_blank"} snippets.
 We also provide a bash script to upload all snippets found in a directory.

 Copy and modify the following bash script into a file located in the same directory as your `.vcl` snippets.
+Give the bash script file a name like `upload_snippets.sh`.
 Add the specific version, Fastly Service ID, and Fastly API Key.
 When adding VCLs to Staging and Production, you may want to create two bash files with those Service IDs specified, or modify the code further.

 <div class="bs-callout bs-callout-warning" markdown="1">
 When modifying the bash script, make sure to carefully use the Service ID.
 If you want to add the snippets for Staging and Production environments, you will need to enter cURL commands twice with different Service IDs in each command.
 Keep this in mind when editing and deleting snippets from either environment.